Authentication Methods

 ---|---|---|

-Custom claims with mapping configuration | Configured mapping relationships in the HENGSHI system | HENGSHI saves the information to the corresponding user fields based on the mapping relationships.
-For example, if loginName=alice is configured as the login name mapping in HENGSHI, alice will be used as the login name in HENGSHI.
+Custom claims with mapping configuration | Configured mapping relationships in the HENGSHI system | HENGSHI will save the information to the corresponding user fields based on the mapping relationships.
+For example, if loginName=alice is configured in HENGSHI as the login name mapping, alice will be used as the loginName for the user in HENGSHI.
 For other details, refer to General Configuration. |

-Custom claims without mapping configuration | No mapping relationships configured in the HENGSHI system | HENGSHI saves this type of information as user attributes.
+Custom claims without mapping configuration | No mapping relationships configured in the HENGSHI system | HENGSHI will save this type of information as user attributes.
 For example, if abc=123 is not configured in HENGSHI, it will be saved as user attribute information. |

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhbGljZS1zdWJqZWN0IiwiYWJjIjoiMTIzIiwicm9sZXMiOlsic3lzdGVtIGFkbWluIiwiZGF0YSBhZG1pbiIsImRhdGEgYW5hbHlzdCIsImRhdGEgdmlld2VyIiwiYXBpIGFkbWluIl0sImxvZ2luTmFtZSI6ImFsaWNlIn0.PGA9DNa-B_4e4WS-fVG57tvxYe0dlu0r8O_Lw1vEtAQ